Deliver “Delight and Passion” to people

 On the other hand, Tokita is currently in charge of three or four major projects as a player.
 He explains the division of roles between him and his teammates as follows:

-Tokita: "When clients come to NOMURA Co.,Ltd. for consultation, they often don't have a clear idea of what they want from the start, such as, 'I'd like you to do this much work,' or 'I'd like this type of work done at this price.'
-That's why we in sales first organize the client's requests in concrete terms, clarify the roles and responsibilities of both parties, and present an estimate after clarifying the work content.
-Recently, projects have been getting larger, so this initial organization has become even more important.
-I take the lead in this organization, and then once the job starts to take shape, the team members take the lead."
+Tokita: "When clients come to NOMURA Co.,Ltd. for consultation, they often haven't clearly defined their request from the start, such as 'We'd like you to do the work from here to here' or 'We'd like you to do this kind of construction work at this price.'
+So, we in sales first organize the client's requests in detail, clarify the roles and responsibilities of both parties, and then present an estimate.
+Recently, projects have been getting larger, so this initial organization is even more important.
+I usually lead this organization, and then once the job starts to become more concrete, the other team members take the lead."

 Even in the most difficult situations, they smiled.
 A large project that was overcome with such a colleague.

-Tokita has been in charge of sales at NOMURA Co.,Ltd. for about 11 years, and has worked on numerous projects, but says that the one that left the biggest impression on him was the large-scale renovation of a certain facility.
+Tokita has been working in sales at NOMURA Co.,Ltd. for about 11 years.
+He has worked on numerous projects, but he says that the one that stands out the most is a large-scale renovation of a certain facility.

 Tokita: "The reason I feel that this job was worthwhile is not so much the scale of the project or the results itself, but rather how much time I spent with the JOB members until completion.
 Of course, the impact on the company and society is important, but what's more memorable is the fact that we overcame difficulties together with the members and created something valuable.